 FRINGE BENEFITS EXPENDITURES: Cash contributions (of the institution) in the form of supplementary or deferred compensation other than salary.
 Excludes the employee's contribution.

-FTE FACULTY (or STAFF): At UA, the FTE for faculty and staff is obtained from payroll records where the FTE value represents the total percent of appointment or appointments per employee.
+FTE FACULTY (or STAFF): At UA, the full-time equivalency (FTE) for faculty and staff is obtained from payroll records where the FTE value represents the total percent of appointment or appointments per employee.

 FULL-TIME INSTRUCTIONAL FACULTY: Those members of the instruction/research staff who are employed full-time and whose major regular assignment is instruction, including those with released time for research.
 Also, includes full-time faculty for whom it is not possible to differentiate between teaching, research and public service because each of these functions is an integral component of his/her regular assignment.

 FULL-TIME STAFF (EMPLOYEES): As defined by the institution.
 The type of appointment at the snapshot date determines whether an employee is full-time or part-time.
 The employee's term of contract is not considered in making the determination of full or part-time.